ZeitOnline/csp-checker/README.md

 ## How to use

-You need to build the docker image for the sitemap crawler with `docker-compose build` and call `docker-compose up` afterwards.
+Execute `docker-compose up` to start the ELK stack.
-The crawler will start it's work, process the sitemap and request the sitemap's URLs via selenium with chromium in headless state.
+If you want to run the crawler execute `docker build . -t crawler` in the crawler directory and run with `docker run crawler`.
+It will process the sitemap and request the sitemap's URLs via selenium with chromium in headless state.

 Important: Make sure that `Content-Security-Policy-Report-Only` defines an endpoint, that will reach your freshly defined ELK stack.